TGlock/G9/README.md

   Use of ES6 Symbols (TODO) might help avoid name collisions with 3rd party and future nodejs attributes.  ( Needs further exploration. )

-  About middleware and buffering:
+  G9 enables both 'immediate' responses and buffered reponses.

+  Buffering and Middleware:\
   Any framework that enables middleware to alter or cancel a response before it is sent must then buffer the response until after the last middleware executes.

-  In g9, request.prepare(...), response.body and response.reply(...) provide that functionality and enable buffering of response data and assigning a 'sender' function.
+  request.prepare(...), response.body and response.reply(...) enable buffering of response data and assigning a 'sender' function.

   `response.prepare(status, data, send_func, ...headers)`